codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup.md

    The endpoint returns a `200` response and the list of created bank accounts.

-4. Redirect the SMB user to the `linkUrl` returned in the response from the `POST /connections` endpoint (see step 2).
+4. Redirect the SMB user to the `linkUrl` returned in the response from the Create a data connection endpoint (see step 2).

    :::caution Link URL expiry